You want to evaluate the scope of using a QR Code in print ads, TV ads, or web marketing in India.

 So decide where your target audience are, and finalize a marketing channel.

-C. Decide what your QR Code will do
+C. Decide what marketing purpose will your QR Code serve

 Once you finalize the marketing channel, think about the content you want your audience to see.
 Or the action you want them to take.